 A long time ago, in what felt like another lifetime, Katrina Winslow and I worked together.
 She taught me my first job at Bentley, Bowman and Bartleby, Accountants.
 And, as with anyone with whom you work so closely, we became friends, and then something more than that.

-By the time I realized what had happened, it was too late.
+By the time I realised what had happened, it was too late.
 She was the daughter of parents who cared about their daughter, and the people with whom she associated.
 They had me investigated.

-I remember that Monday morning as if it was yesterday when she came into my office.
-We had spent a perfect weekend together, and when I left her Sunday night, I was full of those starry-eyed dreams people in love had.
+I remember that Monday morning as if it was yesterday, when she came into my office.
+We had spent a perfect weekend together, and when I left her Sunday night, I was full of those starry eyed dreams people in love had.

 Her father didn’t.
 It ended, and in time I realized it was for the best.
 I had nothing to offer her, and I could never give answers to any of the questions she might ask.

 Not long after, Maria told me about her engagement to Marcus Bartleby, son of the remaining live partner whose name graced the building, and signs throughout the city.
-I told myself he would be the sort of man her father believed she deserved, but in my heart, I knew what sort of person Marcus was, and equally, there was nothing I could do about it.
+I told myself he would be the sort of man her father believed she deserved, but in my heart I knew what sort of person Marcus was, and equally there was nothing I could do about it.

 I had a secret, one that I could never tell anyone.
 And until I could find a way of reconciling my past I could never contemplate having a future, make any friends, or find any sort of peace or happiness.